-The total shares repurchased include shares purchased in the open market and shares surrendered for employee statutory tax withholding.
-In light of the uncertainty of the duration and magnitude of the COVID-19 pandemic and its impacts, we have suspended share repurchase activity.
+The total shares repurchased include shares surrendered for employee statutory tax withholding.
+In light of the uncertainty of the duration and magnitude of the COVID-19 pandemic and its impacts, we have suspended our open market share repurchase activity.
 See Note 12 to the unaudited condensed consolidated financial statements in Part I. Item 1. of this Quarterly Report on Form 10-Q for additional information about our share repurchases.

 - (1) On August 13, 1999, our Board of Directors approved and announced the repurchase of our common stock in the open market or in negotiated transactions pursuant to the Company's share repurchase program.
 The authorization has been increased by the Board of Directors on numerous occasions; most recently, on February 12, 2020, the maximum level of shares that may be repurchased under the program was increased from 68 million to 73 million shares.
 There is no specified expiration date for this share repurchase program.
-There were no other repurchase programs outstanding during the three months ended March 31, 2020, and no share repurchase programs expired during the period.
-Repurchases of 720,796 shares were made during the three months ended March 31, 2020, in transactions made pursuant to our share repurchase program. - (2) During the three months ended March 31, 2020, we received 29,794 shares of our common stock that were surrendered by employees in payment for the minimum required withholding taxes due on the vesting of restricted stock units and settlement of deferred stock units.
+There were no other repurchase programs outstanding during the three months ended June 30, 2020, and no share repurchase programs expired during the period.
+There were no share repurchases made during the three months ended June 30, 2020, in transactions made pursuant to our share repurchase program. - (2) During the three months ended June 30, 2020, we received 207 shares of our common stock that were surrendered by employees in payment for the minimum required withholding taxes due on the vesting of restricted stock units and settlement of deferred stock units.
 In the above table, these shares are included in columns (a) and (b), but excluded from columns (c) and (d).
 These shares do not reduce the number of shares that may yet be purchased under the share repurchase program.